 - Specific YouTube videos and other learning sites for specific tasks

 - We will use a model of ‘See it, Do it, Teach it’ as often as possible

-Most of the day, every day.
+Most of the day, every day!

-We do not have a Farm Employees manual but would like to use this year as an opportunity to build one and to put SOPs (Standard Operating Procedures) in place throughout the season with help from an apprentice.
+We do not have a farm employees manual but would like to use this year as an opportunity to build one and to put SOPs (Standard Operating Procedures) in place throughout the season with help from an apprentice.
 We provide ongoing verbal feedback.
 We will have a weekly check-in meeting.